 3. More discussion on dog training equipment.

 Frequently however, he just goes with whatever the owner is using, thereby implicitly agreeing with the owner’s dog equipment choice.
-Given that Millan is the expert, it would be helpful to have more of a discussion on the pros and cons of dog training collars.
+Given that Millan is the expert, it would be helpful to have more of a discussion on the pros and cons of dog training equipment.

 4. Explore other forms of pack leadership.

-Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash jerk, a finger poke, or an alpha roll.
+Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash correction, a finger poke, or an alpha roll.
 The dog is always expected to walk close-to, but behind the human, and there is very little stopping to smell the roses.

 Asserting or tending to assert one’s authority or to impose one’s will on others.

-In terms of leadership, we want to at least consider, how much control over our dog’s behavior is truly necessary.
+In terms of leadership, we want to at least consider how much control over our dog’s behavior is truly necessary.
 Try to take into account our own temperament, and the temperament of our dog, to determine the best type of relationship and human-dog bond.